YashKotra/Simon-Says-Game-/README.md

    git clone https://github.com/YashKotra/Simon-Says-Game.git

-2. Navigate to the project directory: cd simon-says-game
+2. Navigate to the project directory:
+- cd simon-says-game

-3. Open the index.html file in any modern browser to start the game. simon-says-game/
+4. Open the index.html file in any modern browser to start the game. simon-says-game/
-   ├── index.html     # Main HTML file
+ - simon.html     # Main HTML file
-   ├── style.css      # Styling for the game
+ - simon.css      # Styling for the game
-   └── script.js      # Game logic
+ - simon.js      # Game logic